IgorTo/igorto.github.io/CV.md

 For a list of courses I teach see [Teaching]({{ site.baseurl }}/teaching/).

 ### Current status
-- Tenured Research Associate at Jozef Stefan Institute.
+- Research Associate (tenured) at Jozef Stefan Institute.
 - Qualification "Docent in Mathematics" from Faculty of Mathematics and Physics, University of Ljubljana.

 ### Previous employments